aawaheed/magic/backend/files/misc/common-startup-files/default-files/create-embed-script.md

 23. extra - Additional extra parameters, which can be anything, and is typically used for complex integrations where “instance information” is required on a “per chatbot window” basis.
 Defaults to null.
 24. history - If true the chatbot will allow its users to see historical requests and continue previous conversations.

-Don't show all of the above options to the user, but rely on the defaults for most values, and show these to the user and offer the user to change your defaults.
-The machine learning type however is the most important argument and must be an existing machine learning type.

-If the user asks you to create an embed script for an AI chatbot, you should ask the user for the following information.

-1. Machine learning type the user wants to use
-2. Values for above settings
+The machine learning type must be an existing machine learning type.
+You can use the "list-types" function to list existing machine learning types, and the "create-type" machine learning type to create a new type.

 Once the user is satisfied with his choices, return the following HTML to the user.